 Flower gardeners spend a great deal of time thinking about the soil.
 We turn it, tend it, amend it, admire it, and curse it.
-Rich, black, loamy soil is at the heart of everything we grow, and if we had 10 dollars to spend on gardening, most of us would spend nine dollars on the hold and one dollar on the plant.
+Rich, black, loamy soil is at the heart of everything we grow, and if we had 10 dollars to spend on gardening, most of us would spend nine dollars on the hole and one dollar on the plant.

 Therefore, few flower gardeners consider hydroponics gardening as a serious alternative to conventional gardens that grow in containers or in the ground.
 Hydroponics systems are something one ponders at a science exhibition; curiosities that consist of a maze of tubing with unknown chemicals piped throughout.
+In fact, hydroponic garden suppliers have expanded their offerings to make it easy for the novice to get involved in the hobby.

 Hydroponic kits vary widely in size and price, but most systems accommodate a static number of growing pots.
 This means if you purchased a kit that only features 12 growing stations, you can only grow 12 plants at a time.
 Unless you have severe space restrictions, buy a hydroponic system that grows at least 24 plants or more so your hobby doesn't outgrow the system too quickly.